-Lee Mack makes ad-libbed Boris Johnson joke during Jubilee concert
+Lee Mack makes ad-libbed Boris Johnson Partygate joke in front of prime minister

 During the service, he read a bible passage that many found to be “ironic” when considering the Partygate scandal;The Thick of It creator Armando Iannucci praised organisers for fixing it so that Johnson read out this specific passage.

 Follow along with all the live updates from the jubilee concert here.
-The ceremony kickstarted in heartwarming fashiopn as the Queen showed off her acing skills for a “cute” skit opposite Ben Whishaw’s Paddington Bear.
+The ceremony kickstarted in heartwarming fashion as the Queen showed off her acing skills for a “cute” skit opposite Ben Whishaw’s Paddington Bear.

 Register for free to continue reading